vesterheim/vesterheim.github.io/join-give/recognition/profiles/stone--muriel.md

 **What would you tell others to encourage them to become Sustaining Members?**

 If it’s at all feasible for you to make a gift at that level to very seriously consider it and arrange it.
-I know there will be a lot of organizations making asks of them, but Vesterheim is very unique and it’s important for us to support the work there.
+I know there will be a lot of organizations making requests of them, but Vesterheim is very unique and it’s important for us to support the work there.

 I think Vesterheim is extremely important—not only to Iowa, not only for Norwegians, but as a national organization.
-It’s probably world-class museum in ethnic studies.
+It’s probably a world-class museum in ethnic studies.